Podcast101 articles

 This is an overview of the Foojay Podcasts.
-You can also find them on SpringCast, YouTube, and your Podcast App.
+You can also find them on YouTube, Spotify, Apple Podcast, and most other Podcast Apps.
+If you want to use an RSS reader, use this link.

 Do you have an idea for a topic, want to join as a guest in one of the next sessions,…?
 Join our #podcast channel in Slack.